|

-How to Rank on the Front Page of Etsy: Etsy SEO Tips for Beginners
+How to Rank on the Front Page of Etsy: 10 Easy Etsy SEO Tips for Beginners

 How to rank higher on Etsy

-Transparency: I do not currently promote any paid SEO tools besides Alura, which also has a free plan.
-You can use code SADIE30 to save 30% off if you DO go with a paid plan! 🙂
+Transparency: I do not currently promote any paid Etsy SEO tools besides Alura, which also has a free plan.
+You can use code SADIE30 to save 30% off if you DO go with a paid plan! 🙂 That is my affiliate link.

 You've figured out what to sell on Etsy.
 Now what?
-Now, it's time to dig into keywords so you can rank on the front page and get even more sales than ever before.
+Now, it's time to dig into keywords so you can get your Etsy listings on the front page and get even more sales than ever before.

 Like I said above, keywords are words people use to find your products! 🙂 I use keywords on my blog all the time.

 For example, if you search “Etsy SEO” you will find LOTS of blog posts, right?
 Because of that, I didn't target that keyword.
 However, “how to rank on the front page of Etsy” is still a popular search but less people write about it.
-This means, in time, I will rank well for it.
+I rank well for this keyword, because I answered the question thoroughly (in this post!).

 “Ranking” for keywords just means you're showing up in search when people look for those phrases.
 If you're ranking on the front page of Etsy, you're going to get MUCH more exposure than if you're on the second, third, or fourth page.